ramseyjiang/go_mid_to_senior/patterns/structural/readme.md

 Proxy is a structural design pattern that provides an object that acts as a substitute or placeholder for a real service object used by a client.
 A proxy receives client requests, does some work (access control, caching, etc.) and then passes the request to a service object.
 That means a proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+Decorator is a structural pattern that allows adding new behaviors to objects dynamically by placing them inside special wrapper objects, called decorators.
+It allows you to decorate an already existing type with more functional features without actually touching it.